gurkult/gurkbot/README.md

 ---

+## Contribute

+If you want to contribute, report a problem, add a fix or want a new feature added, you can either [open a new issue](https://github.com/gurkult/gurkbot/issues/new/choose) or [open a new pull request](https://github.com/gurkult/gurkbot/compare).
+For those who want to contribute see [Dev Installation](#Dev-Installation)

+---

 ## Discord Setup

 To get a **token**, go to [Discord Developer Portal](https://discord.com/developers/applications).
 Create an application and add a bot.